vcrbeta/vcrbeta/README.md

 # 👋 Hi, I’m Vivian CR James

 Welcome to my GitHub!
-I’m an Executive Director at Storytelling Arts Inc., with a strong background in nonprofit leadership, UX design, and technology.
+I’m an Executive Director at Storytelling Arts Inc. and former Deloitte Business Analyst with a strong background in nonprofit leadership, creative problem solving, and technology.
 My work combines the power of storytelling, user experience, and cross-disciplinary collaboration to create meaningful, impactful projects.

 ## 🌟 About Me